hsed/fyp/README.md

 Answer:
 1.0 Trainset + 0.2 Validation Set for Quick Testing w/ 20-30EP training depending on impact.
 With ~10EP early stopping. no checkpointing but maybe saving the best model and if best model != last model then saving that too for continuation.

+---

 ### Choosing the Cropping Method

 We applied four different cropping methods see statement above.
-The best we found was method #2 and we will stick with that, even though it produces worse results when visually seeing it images get squashed but overall error is low. **NEED TO VERIFY THAT AFTER PREDICTION IT LOOKS GOOD TOO**.
+The best we found was method #2 and we will stick with that, even though it produces worse results when visually seeing it images get squashed but overall error is low. **NEED TO VERIFY THAT AFTER PREDICTION IT LOOKS GOOD TOO**. **SEE HPE_DEPTH_CROP PAGE**

 < insert picture here>